sjullieb/JS-doctor-lookup/README.md

 A user should be able to enter a medical issue to receive a list of doctors in the Seattle area that fit the search query.
 A user should be able to enter a name to receive a list of doctors in the Seattle area that fit the search query.
-If the query response includes any doctors, the following information should be included about each doctor: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients.
+If the query response includes any doctors, the following information should be included about each doctor: first name, last name, address, phone number and whether or not the doctor is accepting new patients.
 If the API call results in an error, the application should return a notification that states what the error is.
 If the query response doesn't include any doctors, the application should return a notification that states that no doctors meet the criteria.